On finite quotients of surface braid groups having order at most $127$: From Topology to Combinatorial Group Theory: Diagonal double Kodaira Structures

 Even if a prestructure $\P$ of type $n$ in $G$ does not yield a diagonal double Kodaira structure of type $(2, \, n)$ on $G$—either because it does not generate $G$ or because the surface relations are not satisfied—it could a priori admit an extension to a diagonal double Kodaira structure of type $(b, \, n)$ with $b \ge 3$.
 A necessary condition for this to occur is given by the following

 \begin{proposition} Let

 be a prestructure of type $n$ on a finite group $G$, and denote by $K$ the subgroup of $G$ generated by the elements $\r_{11}, \, \t_{11}, \, \r_{12}, \, \t_{12}$.
-If $\P$ can be extended to a diagonal double Kodaira structure $\S$ of type $(b, \, n)$, with $b \geq 3$, then the centralizer $C_G(K)$ strictly contains the center $Z(G)$. \end{proposition} \begin{proof} Looking at the sets of relations \eqref{eq:presentation-1-bis} and \eqref{eq:presentation-3-bis}, we see that the element $\r_{23} \in \S$ satisfies
+If $\P$ can be extended to a diagonal double Kodaira structure $\S$ of type $(b, \, n)$, with $b \geq 3$, then the centralizer $C_G(K)$ strictly contains the center $Z(G)$. \end{proposition} \begin{proof} Looking at the sets of relations for a diagonal double Kodaira structure given in \cite[Section 3]{PolSab22}, we see that $\r_{23} \in \S$ satisfies